richzhang/colorization/README.md

 colorizer_siggraph17 = colorizers.siggraph17().eval()
 ```

-### Original implementation functionality
+### Original implementation (Caffe branch)

 The original implementation contained train and testing, our network and AlexNet (for representation learning tests), as well as representation learning tests.
 It is in Caffe and is no longer supported.
-Please see the **caffe** branch for it.
+Please see the [caffe](https://github.com/richzhang/colorization/tree/caffe) branch for it.

 ### Citation ###

-If you find this model useful for your resesarch, please cite with these bibtexs.
+If you find these models useful for your resesarch, please cite with these bibtexs.

 ```
 @inproceedings{zhang2016colorful,